 The vulnerability described in subclause 6.38 of ISO/IEC 24772-1 applies to Ada.
 It can be mitigated somewhat by language constructs that allow the creation of abstractions and the addition of user-defined copying operations, such that inadvertent aliasing problems can be contained within the abstraction.
 The default semantics of assignment create a shallow copy, when applied to the root of a graph structure.

-6.38.2 Guidance to language users
+6.38.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.38.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.38.5 of ISO/IEC 24772-1;

-Use controlled types and appropriate redefinitions of the Initialize, Adjust, and Finalize operation to create deep copies when needed.
+Use controlled types and appropriate redefinitions of the Initialize, Adjust, and Finalize operation to create deep copies when needed;

 Use a pre-existing Container type for trees.